Perfect Lemon Ricotta Cheesecake

 Why is my lemon ricotta cheesecake runny?

-The most common cause of this is using low-fat ingredients.
+The most common cause of this is the use of low-fat ingredients.
 It is essential to use full-fat cream cheese and ricotta cheese.
-It has to have the fat to be able to set properly.
-Also, the cream cheese has to be at room temperature but not too warm.
+It has to have enough fat to set properly.
+Also, the cream cheese has to be at room temperature, but not too warm.
 If it is too warm, it will never set.
 Overmixing the batter can also make the cake runny.
 Only mix the batter until it is smooth and fluffy.
 Finally, it could just need to be chilled longer.
 Try giving it another few hours in the fridge.

 a bite of lemon ricotta cheesecake